 When you think of the fringes of a wooded area, think Aruncus.
 With delicate ivory plumes that make sterling cut flowers, Goat’s Beard is similar to Astilbe, although its sprightly form is more open.
-A natural beside a pool or stream, this trouble-free perennial favors moist soil, but can handle drier sites and some wind.
+A natural beside a pool or stream, this trouble-free perennial favors moist soil, but can handle drier situations and some wind.

 Size: 3' 0" – 3-1/2' high x 2-1/2' wide.